Mogli12/VehicleControlAddon/README.md

 I renamed the configuration file in modSettings folder to just "config.xml".
 Additionally, there is a new file "transmissions.xml".
 Here you can add your own transmissions.
 I propose to use the second transmission as template.
 Gears support automatic shifting. but ranges have to be shifted manually.

 ## VehicleControlAddon is the new KeyboardSteer
 Please check section status why I renamed the mod.
-Please use VCA as abreviation.
+Please use VCA as abbreviation.

 You will have to choose the new mod after replacing it in the mods folder.
 But settings in old save games are still read.